What to do during a power outage

 The as-built (scaled drawing of the septic system) may indicate if your system has a timer.
 It can usually be found on a wall or post near the pump tank or in the garage.

 If the power has been off for a while, the timer will be behind.
-To allow your timer to catch up, continue to conserve water for an additional day or more.
+To allow your timer to catch up, continue to conserve water for another day or more.

 If the high-water alarm sounds once power is restored, effluent has backed up into the reserve storage area of the pump tank.
-Refer to Steps 1-3 under the on-demand heading to start pumping backed-up sewage to the drainfield.
+Refer to Steps 1 to 3 under the on-demand heading to start pumping backed-up sewage to the drainfield.